isovector/certainty-by-construction/src/book/Chapter7-Structures.lagda.md

     _⇒_ = fun-ext
 ```

-Welcome to the godawful world of *setoid hell,* where the burden of the
-should-be-mechanical congruence proofs are handed over to you, poor, sweet
-reader.
-And before you ask, no, I don't understand all the details of the proofs
+Before you ask, no, I don't understand all the details of the proofs in
-in `def:_⇒_`---I just set up the types and bashed my way through the
+`def:_⇒_`---I just set up the types and bashed my way through the implementation
-implementation for twenty minutes. `def:_⇒_` is an egregious example of a
+for twenty minutes. `def:_⇒_` is an egregious example of a setoid, but not
-setoid, but not particularly so.
-As a general rule, you are going to need to
-make a helper data type that looks a lot like the thing you're trying to show a
-setoid over, use that thing as your setoid carrier, and then give a relation
-that preserves all the relevant equivalences.
-It's a nightmare.
-And don't worry;
-we'll see a great deal more of them in our future.
+particularly so.
+Setoids, dude...

 We've taken a great detour from our original discussion about monoids, so let's
 now unwind the stack and return there, seeing how setoids can help (and hinder)